akash-mondal/Theia/README.md

 # Theia
-State Of The Art Computer Vision Exam Proctoring System , Made using YoloV5 and Dlib
+State Of The Art Computer Vision Exam Proctoring System , Made using YoloV5 and Mediapipe

 <details>
 <summary>Features</summary>